YBOP response to Jim Pfaus's "Trust a Scientist: Sex Addiction Is a Myth" (January, 2016)

 RESPONSE: First, my book Your Brain on Porn: Internet Pornography and the Emerging Science of Addiction, which came out last year, addresses porn related sexual dysfunctions such as difficulty orgasming and sustaining erections.
 It has been endorsed by various experts.
 And I recommend it to anyone who wants to understand what is going on on recovery forums, as well as the relevant science (more of which has come out since, and all of which aligns with what I wrote).

-1) Peer-reviewed paper by US Navy doctors - Is Internet Pornography Causing Sexual Dysfunctions?
-A Review with Clinical Reports (2016) - It’s an extensive review of the literature on porn-induced sexual problems.
-The review provides the latest data revealing a tremendous rise in youthful sexual problems.
-The paper also examines the neurological studies related to porn addiction and sexual conditioning.
+1) Is Internet Pornography Causing Sexual Dysfunctions?
+A Review with Clinical Reports (2016) - An extensive review of the literature related to porn-induced sexual problems.
+Involving US Navy doctors, the review provides the latest data revealing a tremendous rise in youthful sexual problems.
+It also reviews the neurological studies related to porn addiction and sexual conditioning via Internet porn.
 The doctors provide 3 clinical reports of men who developed porn-induced sexual dysfunctions.
+Two of the three men healed their sexual dysfunctions by eliminating porn use.
+The third man experienced little improvement as he was unable to abstain from porn use.
+Excerpt:

 "related to high levels of exposure to and experience with sexually explicit materials."